in

 For dark brown furniture, for instance, that has cool undertones such as gray, a light blue paint is a fitting match.
 While warm undertones such as yellow will go best with furniture with a blue-green tinge.

-Although, brown is not presented on the traditional color wheel and is usually presented as a dark shade of orange where the tangerine tone’s complementary color is blue.
-This makes blue colors a general match for your brown color.
+Although brown is not presented on the traditional color wheel and is usually presented as a dark shade of orange, whereas the tangerine tone’s complementary color is blue.
+This makes blue colors a general match for your brown-hued color.

 Paint Colors For Bedroom With Dark Brown Furniture

-Since you’re painting a bedroom, you want to go for a cozier atmosphere with your paint color.
+Since you’re painting a bedroom, you want a cozier atmosphere with your paint color.
 We’ve curated the best of the paint colors for a bedroom with the corresponding dark brown shades.
 Read our paint colors for bedroom with dark furniture guide for more like this.

-Cinnamon #652A0E – The reddish tone is great with varying colors of beige and cream such as Sherwin Williams Unfussy Beige or a lighter variation such as the Sherwin Williams Pineapple Cream (SW 1668) provides a soft transition.
+Cinnamon #652A0E – The reddish tone is great with varying colors of beige and cream, such as Sherwin Williams Unfussy Beige, or a lighter variation, such as the Sherwin Williams Pineapple Cream (SW 1668), provides a soft transition.
+Creams and beiges also work great as accent walls for a subtle contrast against darker furnishings.

 You can use white accents such as the Sherwin Williams Shell White (SW 8917) or the Sherwin Williams Arcade White (SW 7100).